jscutlery/semver/README.md

 #### Post-targets

-The **`--versionTagPrefix`** option allows you to run targets post-release.
-This is handful for publishing packages on Npm or any registry when a new version was created.
+The **`--postTargets`** option allows you to run targets post-release.
+This is particularly handful for publishing packages on a registry when a new version was created.
 Here is a configuration example for _my-project_ library:

 ```json
 {